 Grading System and Rank

 Traditionally, members of the Bujinkan wear wappan (patch), hoshi (stars) and obi (belt) with their gi (uniform) which vary to signify rank.
 The Bujinkan grading system consists of 9 levels of training up to the level of Shodan (1st dan) and then a further 9 levels following Shodan to reach Judan (10th Dan).
 Typically, it takes approximately 3-5 years to reach the rank of Shodan.
 The rank of 9th kyu – 4th dan may be awarded by the dōjō instructors, however, the rank of 5th Dan can only be awarded once a student successfully passes the Sakki test (see below).
-Ranks of 6th Dan and above require regular training in Japan or with a Shihan/Daishihan.
+Ranks of 6th Dan and above require regular training at the Hombu in Japan or with a Shihan/Daishihan.

 Gradings take place throughout the year and are usually carried out in an informal environment, most of the time the student is not aware that they are being graded until it is awarded.
 The information below is for reference only and students may simpy wear a belt only if they wish.

 The wappan is a round patch with the Kanji translation of the Bujinkan Dōjō at its centre and it is placed on the gi on the left-hand side of the chest over the heart.
 The wappan come in three colour combinations and these differentiate between kyu, dan and upper dan rank.